 Adaptation can occur through a variety of ways and can be fast under the right conditions.
 Genetic adaptation occurs through changes in the organism's DNA.
 Epigenetic changes involve modifications to the chemical switches on the DNA and can sometimes be passed from parents to offspring.
 RRAP aims to understand how adaptation in stress tolerance can be harnessed and enhanced over short time frames to help coral become more temperature tolerant.

 Q: Species will adapt to changing climates - why not let nature take care of itself?

 The Great Barrier Reef is home to around 600 different species of corals, many of which serve different functional roles.
-For example, some coral species are important as fish habitats, whereas others promote reef recovery after disturbances.
+For example, some coral species are important as fish habitats, while others promote reef recovery after disturbances.
 Loss of coral means loss of habitat and food for fish, themselves potentially also directly impacted by climate change.
 This can lead to changes to the ecosystem, for example an increase in seaweeds that make it difficult for coral larvae to recruit to the reef and for adult corals to survive and recover.
-The RRAP will explore solutions that will assist the recovery and survival of coral species that serve both key ecological functions and underpin multiple Reef values.
+RRAP will explore solutions that will assist the recovery and survival of coral species that serve both key ecological functions and underpin multiple Reef values.

 Q: Isn't conventional management enough?

 Conventional coral reef management on the Great Barrier Reef is currently focused on protecting reefs through zoning, managing and improving water quality and managing the populations of coral-eating crown-of-thorns starfish.
 These efforts remain critical to support reef recovery between bleaching events and storms.
 However, the gain in reef resilience from conventional efforts, even if they are intensified, cannot compensate for the stress caused by more frequent and severe bleaching events.
 In short: climate change will increasingly affect the Reef's natural resilience despite the best conventional management efforts.